Syndicate-99/Cansat_gui_enhanced/README.md

 # 🛰️ CanSat Ground Station GUI - Complete Package

+# How to run - connec the sensor to com port ( 8 preferrable) and then run new_hui file , it should display the graphs

 ## 📦 What's Included

 1. **cansat_gui_enhanced.py** - Your improved GUI with competition features